What the study found

-What the study found: Century-old religious practices, including river baptisms, continue along South Africa’s Klip River even though the river has been affected by gold mining, acid mine drainage, and compromised water quality.
-The abstract presents this as an example of cultural resilience in a post-mining landscape.
+The study found that long-standing religious river baptisms continue along South Africa’s Klip River even though mining has damaged the river ecosystem.
+It presents this as an example of cultural resilience in a post-mining landscape.

 Key points

-- Gold mining along the Witwatersrand mining belt significantly affected the Klip River’s water ecosystem.
+- Gold mining in the Witwatersrand mining belt has significantly affected the Klip River’s water ecosystem.

-- The abstract frames this persistence as cultural resilience in a post-mining landscape.
+- The study frames this continuation as cultural resilience in a post-mining landscape.

-- The authors say the case may help address socio-environmental complexities of post-mining landscapes.
+- The authors say the case can help address socio-environmental complexities after mining.

 Disclosure